grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* They dive below the crush depth; the sub commander isn't crazy enough to follow them down there.
 	* [ ] They listen in silence, pushing down their own fear.
 But that can't prevent small tears from welling up in Percy's eyes.
 	* [ ] push it down beyond test depth
+		* describe in detail the sounds the Prospect is making
 		* I don't think this can happen on the continental shelf zone --- the shelf is too shallow (average: ~60 meters)
-	* [ ] Maybe THIS is the scary-deep rivet-popping section
-		* Now they pop a rivet or something, they are TOO deep, scarily deep.
+	* [ ] Maybe they pop a rivet or something, they are TOO deep, scarily deep.
-		* ...or maybe save the rivet-popping scary deep until they go down the continental shelf
+	* They pick up a deep ocean current, it draws them off to the south in absolute silence while the sub with the ram surfaces, and eventually starts their diesels indicating they are giving up for the moment
 	* They escape to head to the rendezvous with Shakes